-Professional Relationship between a Child and an ICL The child has a right to establish a professional relationship with the ICL.
-In considering any views expressed by the child and the steps to be taken in a matter the ICL is to be aware: that each child will have different emotional, cognitive and intellectual developmental levels, family structures, family dynamics, sibling relationships, religious and cultural backgrounds; and that children are vulnerable to external pressures when caught in disputes involving their...
+Professional Relationship between a Child and Independent Children's Lawyer (ICL) The child has a right to establish a professional relationship with Independent Children's Lawyer (ICL).
+In considering any views expressed by the child and the steps to be taken in a matter the ICL is to be aware: that each child will have different emotional, cognitive and intellectual developmental levels, family structures, family dynamics, sibling relationships, religious and cultural backgrounds; and that children are vulnerable to external pressures when caught...

 5 Key Traits of a Male Narcissist Narcissistic Personality Disorder (NPD) is a mental condition characterized by a grandiose sense of self-importance, a need for excessive admiration, and a lack of empathy toward others.
 Men with NPD can be charming and charismatic, but they can also be emotionally abusive and damaging in relationships.
 Here are five traits of a male narcissist to watch out for in a relationship.
 Extreme self-centeredness: A male narcissist's primary focus is on himself, and he...